thoughtworks-jumpstart/jumpstart/front-end-web-development/react/menu-app-labs/lab7.md

 0. When the Admin clicks on the `Edit` button the page will navigate to a form with the fields pre filled with the restaurant's information
 1. If the Admin changes some values, and clicks the `Save` button, the page will navigate back to the restaurant table
-2. The edited restaurant will have its information updated
+1. The edited restaurant will have its information updated

 ## Feature details

-- Navigate to the menu-app project directory on your computer
+- Navigate to the food-app project directory on your computer
 - checkout to the lab 7 branch

 ```